Iflix6/musical/README.md

-Spotify clone using react,typescript and rapidapi
+Spotify clone using react,tailwindcss and rapidapi.